Mini Pumpkin Molasses Muffins

 Instructions

 - Preheat oven to 375 degrees.
-Spray mini muffin tin with cooking spray or add liners.
+Spray regular or mini muffin tin with cooking spray or add liners.

-- Beat on medium speed, the coconut oil and sugar.
-Add egg, beat.
-Add pumpkin, beat.
-Then add molasses, beat until combined.
+- In a large mixing bowl, add the coconut oil and brown sugar.
+Beat with a hand mixer until well combined.
+Add egg, pumpkin, and molasses, and beat until combined.

-- Spoon even amount of mixture into each mini muffin cup, sprinkle with chopped walnuts.
-Bake 12-15 minutes, or until a toothpick inserted comes out clean.
-Remove from muffin tin and allow to cool before serving.
-Makes 24 mini muffins.
+- Spoon even amount of mixture into each mini muffin cup, filling about 3/4 full.
+Sprinkle with chopped walnuts or mini chocolate chips if you want.
+Bake 12-15 minutes for mini muffins, and 15-17 minutes for regular muffins, or until a toothpick inserted comes out clean.
+Remove from muffin tin and transfer to a cooling rack.
+Enjoy!

 Nutrition